Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Implementation details

 \subsection{Training and hardware}

 The deep RL experiments were run on consumer laptops (Apple MacBook Pros).
 Training runs of 100 million environment steps took between 8 and 27 hours depending on algorithm and network size.
-We used PyTorch and NumPy as base packages, with Stable-Baselines 3 for training loops and Gymnasium as the environment interface.
-The LLM experiments were run on a Linux machine with a 32GB Nvidia GeForce RTX 5090 GPU.
-Training runs had $3\times400\times8$ (number of epochs $\times$ dataset size $\times$ parameter updates per meta episode) $=$ 9600 model parameter updates and took between 5 and 9 hours depending on training mode (default or DReST).
-We used PyTorch and NumPy as base packages with HuggingFace's trl library for the base RLOO algorithm.
-We also used the HuggingFace transformers library for the base LLM and used PEFT to implement LoRA.
-See Table \ref{tab:rloo_hyperparameters} for hyperparameter selections.
+We used PyTorch and NumPy as base packages, with Stable-Baselines3 for training loops and Gymnasium as the environment interface.
+The main LLM experiments (Qwen and Llama) were run on GPUs rented from Modal.
+All the final experiments combined were around 60 GPU-hours on a combination of NVIDIA H100 and A100 GPUs.
+We used PyTorch and Hugging Face's \texttt{trl} library for the base RLOO algorithm, the Hugging Face \texttt{transformers} library for the base LLMs, \texttt{peft} to implement LoRA, and \texttt{bitsandbytes} for 4-bit quantization.
+All hyperparameters were identical across the two model families (see Table \ref{tab:rloo_hyperparameters}).
+The earlier LLM experiments were run on a Linux machine with a 32GB Nvidia GeForce RTX 5090 GPU.
+Those training runs had $3\times400\times8$ (number of epochs $\times$ dataset size $\times$ parameter updates per meta episode) $=$ 9600 model parameter updates and took between 5 and 9 hours depending on training mode (default or DReST).
+We used PyTorch and NumPy as base packages with Hugging Face's trl library for the base RLOO algorithm.
+We also used the Hugging Face transformers library for the base LLM and used PEFT to implement LoRA.